ramkumarshankar/pixi-kaleidoscope/README.md

 ### Deployment

 The application looks for a canvas element with the id `kaleidoscope` in the HTML document.
-When deployment please make sure this element exists.
+Before deployment, please make sure this element exists.